dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

 ## Extending the Project

-### Adding Visual Elements to Space Environment
+### Adding Visual Elements to Environment

-To enhance the space theme:
+To enhance the visual environment:
-1. Create new space-themed objects in the `createStarfield()` method
+1. Create new background elements in the `createBackground()` method
 2. Add additional lighting effects in the `setupLights()` method
-3. Consider adding nebula effects with particle systems
+3. Consider adding atmosphere effects with particle systems
-4. Implement space-themed obstacles like asteroids
+4. Implement themed obstacles and decorative elements

 ### Implementing Multiple Themed Holes

 To add different hole designs:
 1. Create new methods like `createHole2()`, `createHole3()` in BasicCourse
-2. Design unique space-themed layouts for each
+2. Design unique themed layouts for each
 3. Update the navigation system to cycle between holes
 4. Consider different physics properties for each theme